emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

     return 'model saved to '.format(filename)
 {% endhighlight %}

-We load the saved model using the following function.
+We load the saved model using the following Python function.

 {% highlight python %}
 def load_model(filename):